bcgov/castor/README.md

 ## Caribou and Land Use Simulator
 ### Usage
-The code here is currently in development and likely will not fucntion.
+The code here is currently in development and likely will not function.
 Contact tyler.muhly@gov.bc.ca for questions.

 ### Requirements
 N/A